 \subsection{Group Theory in ZKP}

-In 1991, Goldreich, Micali, and Wigderson showed that any NP problem could be used to implement a zero-knowledge proof system \cite{Goldreich1991}, and this result made ZKP central.
-A decision problem is in NP when a possible solution to the problem is given, one can efficiently (in polynomial time) check whether it is correct.
-Note that finding a solution is not always easy for an NP problem, but verification is straightforward.
+Goldreich, Micali, and Wigderson showed in 1991 that any NP problem can be employed to construct a zero-knowledge proof scheme \cite{Goldreich1991}, and this development drove ZKP as a prominent technology.
+A decision problem is in NP class when a solution instance to the problem is provided, one can efficiently (in polynomial time) check whether or not it is correct.
+Finding a solution is not efficient for a problem in NP class, but verifying a given solution is efficient.

-Fenner and Zhang \cite{fenner2005quantum} showed that the group intersection and double coset membership problems have honest verifier zero knowledge proof systems.
-In particular, they proved that these problems are in the statistical zero-knowledge proof class.

-Arvind and Das classified several algorithmic problems in group theory with perfect and statistical zero-knowledge proofs~\cite{arvind2008szk}.
-They showed that the permutation group problems Coset Intersection, Double Coset Membership, Group Conjugacy are in perfect zero-knowledge class.
+The studies in the literature connected to the application of group-theoretic intractable problems in ZKP construction either provide complexity analysis and classification of problems, or protocol designs.
+As an example, Fenner and Zhang \cite{fenner2005quantum} demonstrated that the group intersection and double coset membership problems can be used to construct an honest-verifier ZKP scheme.
+They established that these problems are in the statistical zero-knowledge proof class.
+Arvind and Das categorized several intractable problems in group theory with perfect and statistical zero-knowledge proofs~\cite{arvind2008szk}.
+They revealed that the permutation group problems Coset Intersection, Double Coset Membership, and Group Conjugacy are in perfect zero-knowledge class.
 Sdroievski et al. showed that the hidden subgroup problem has a statistical zero-knowledge proof \cite{SDROIEVSKI2019204}.